ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

       _dns.simple.example.
 7200 IN SVCB 1 simple.example. alpn=dot

-* A resolver at `doh.example` that supports only DNS over HTTPS (DNS over TLS is disabled):
+* A resolver at `doh.example` that supports only DNS over HTTPS (DNS over TLS is not supported):

       _dns.doh.example.
 7200 IN SVCB 1 doh.example. (
             alpn=h2 dohpath=/dns-query{?dns} )